JoeWildfong/frc-programming/src/overview.md

 Subsystems are groups made up of one or more pieces of physical hardware on the robot with a common purpose (e.g. a grabber, a drivetrain, etc.) and commands are actions that these subsystems can take (e.g. pick up an object, follow a preprogrammed path, etc.).

+**Periodic Cycle**: One iteration of the main loop of robot code.
+Not an official term, but WPILib commonly uses the term "Periodic" for functions called in each cycle, so this guide will try to use the same terminology.
+Be aware, however, that the term "cycle" is also used for the time it takes for your robot to score game points.

 [framework]: https://en.wikipedia.org/wiki/Software_framework
 [paradigm]: https://en.wikipedia.org/wiki/Programming_paradigm